- Applying to study

 Redfern Legal Centre - Provides free and confidential legal advice for international students in NSW.

 If you’re struggling financially and need assistance, support is available.
-Visit the Financial Assistance webpage for more information.
+Visit the Financial Support webpage for more information.

 Western Sydney University Campus Safety & Security 1300 737 003